-- 66. An individual who requests access to personal Right to counsel or information, the head of the public authority concerned and any affected party may be represented by counsel or an agent. - 67.
-Where a public authority refuses to give access to Burden of proof personal information, the burden of proof that the information lies within one of the specified exemptions of the Act is on a balance of probabilities and lies upon the public authority.
+- 67. An individual who requests access to personal Right to counsel or information, the Head of a Public Body concerned and an agent any affected party may be represented by counsel or an agent. - 68.
+Where a public body refuses to give access to Burden of proof personal information, the burden of proof that the information lies within one of the specified exemptions of the Act is on a balance of probabilities and lies upon the public body.